breatheco-de/content/src/content/lesson/routing-our-views-with-react-router.md

 <Route exact path="/sign-up" component={Signup} />
 ```

-his route is telling React that when the URL matches “sign-up,” the component Signup should display.
+his route is telling React that when the URL matches "sign-up," the component Signup should display.

 ## Anchors `<a>` are now a Problem
 ***